NrgXnat/oasis-scripts/README.md

 ### Note on Unix file formatting

 The comma-separated file you send to the script must be Unix-formatted - the file must not have Microsoft Windows line endings.
+If the file is incorrectly formatted, you may see the following errors:

+- "Illegal character" errors when you run the script
+- Output that looks like `.ownloading all scans for OAS30001_MR_d0129` (with a dot at the beginning of some lines)
+- Output messages like `curl: (3) URL rejected: Malformed input to a URL function` (Malformed URL errors from the `curl` command in the script)
+- Output that looks like `rm: cannot remove 'bids/OAS30001_MR_d0757'$'\r''.tar.gz'` (containing a '\r' in the output)

-If the file is incorrectly formatted, you may receive "Illegal character" errors when you run the script, or see "\\r" characters in the script output and experience download failures.
-To fix this, you can use one of the following options:
+These are indicators that your input CSV file is not in Unix format, and you will not be able to download the data with the file format you have.
+To correct your file's formatting, you can use one of the following options:

 #### Using Microsoft Notepad